needle-ai/needle-mcp/README.md

 Needle MCP Server allows you to:

 - Organize and store documents for quick retrieval.
-- Perform powerful searches via Claude’s large language model.
+- Perform powerful searches via Claude's large language model.
 - Integrate seamlessly with the Needle ecosystem for advanced document management.

+MCP (Model Context Protocol) standardizes the way LLMs connect to external data sources.
+You can use Needle MCP Server to easily enable semantic search tools in your AI applications, making data buried in PDFs, DOCX, XLSX, and other files instantly accessible by LLMs.

+**We recommend using our remote MCP server** for the best experience - no local setup required.

 ---